-1. Emission factors hypotheses
+1. Emissions factors - hypotheses used

-As the UNECE provides different values depending on technologies, the following assumptions were taken:
+As the UNECE provides different values depending on technologies, the following assumptions were made:

-- For coal, the majority of power plants today use the "pulverised coal" (PC) technology" which is also the one with the highest carbon intensity.
-It is assumed that 80% of the EU coal generation uses the PC technology and 20% of other technologies mentioned by UNECE (subcritical, supercritical and integrated gasification combined cycle). - Carbon dioxide capture and storage (CCS) is not included for any electricity source. - For solar photovoltaic (PV), the overwhelming majority of panels are polycrystalline silicon according to UNECE.
-It is assumed that 90% of photovoltaic panels are silicon-based (the average between rooftop-mounted and ground-mounted options from UNECE is used) and 10% other new technologies (thin-film PV). - Regarding hydroelectricity, as stated by UNECE, the 360 MW plant is considered as the most representative. - The offshore wind emission factor is the average between the "concrete foundation" and "steel foundation" options provided by UNECE.
+- For coal, most power plants today use "pulverised coal (PC) technology" which is also the type with the highest carbon intensity.
+It is assumed that 80% of EU coal generation uses PC technology, with the remaining 20% being other technologies mentioned by UNECE (subcritical, supercritical and integrated gasification combined cycle). - Carbon dioxide capture and storage (CCS) is not included for any electricity source. - For solar photovoltaic (PV), the overwhelming majority of panels are polycrystalline silicon according to UNECE.
+It is assumed that 90% of photovoltaic panels are silicon-based (the average between rooftop-mounted and ground-mounted options from UNECE is used) and that 10% consist of other new technologies (thin-film PV). - Regarding hydroelectricity, as stated by UNECE, the 360 MW plant is considered as the most representative. - The offshore wind emissions factor is the average between the "concrete foundation" and "steel foundation" options provided by UNECE.